-What is the Autosum Excel function?
+What is the Autosum Excel Function?

 The Autosum Excel function can be accessed by typing ALT + the = sign in a spreadsheet, and it will automatically create a formula to sum all the numbers in a continuous range.
 This function is a great way to speed up your financial analysis.
 It allows you to easily add up a series of numbers either vertically or horizontally without having to use the mouse or even the arrow keys on the keyboard!

-For a financial analyst performing calculations all day long, even a small increase in speed for one function can add up to a lot of time saved over the course a day, week, or year.
+For a financial analyst performing calculations all day long, even a small increase in speed for one function can add up to a lot of time saved over the course of a day, week, or year.

 How Autosum Excel works